ESG Questionnaire Response - Fiera Capital Corporation

 Engagement

-21. How many companies do you engage with?
-What proportion of your engagements focus on environmental and social issues?
-What are your engagement goals?
+22. What are your engagement goals?
 Are these goals outcome/action-based (e.g. decreases in emissions or increases in number of women on the board) or means-based (reporting on emissions or number of women on the board)?

-The IFI team regularly elects to engage with issuers on ESG-related subjects with the goal of positively impacting issuer behavior.
+The IFI team regularly elects to engage with issuers on ESG related subjects with the goal of positively impacting issuer behavior.
 The team believes that engagement can improve issuer performance and reduce their risk profile, while better aligning issuer’s behaviour with our client’s interests.
 As the team is actively participating in funding discussions with corporate issuers on an ongoing basis, the team’s exposure to management teams is significant and the nature of the discussions gives the team the right levers for engagement.

 The team keeps track of engagements and monitors the outcomes.
 See further detail of our engagement efforts in the charts below.